last edited: 2024-10-15 17:01:42 +0000

 Notes for Developers

 Prior to making any changes to the gem5 API the gem5-dev mailing list should be consulted.
 Changing the API, for whatever reason, will be subject to higher scrutiny than other changes.
 Developers should be prepared to provide compelling arguments as to why the API needs changed.
-We strongly recommend API changes are discussed or they may be rejected during the Gerrit Code review.
+We strongly recommend API changes are discussed or they may be rejected during the code review.

 When creating a new API the old API must be tagged as deprecated and the new API created to exist alongside the old.
 It is of upmost importance that the old, deprecated API is maintained and not deleted.